Way Down East: Production

 Some sources, quoting newspaper ads of the time, say a sequence was filmed in an early color process, possibly Technicolor or Prizmacolor.

-Clarine Seymour, who had appeared in four previous Griffith films, was hired to play Kate, the squire's niece.
-However, when Seymour died after surgery, her role was given to Mary Hay, and Seymour's footage was reshot.
+Clarine Seymour, who had appeared in four previous Griffith films, was originally cast in the role of Squire Bartlett's niece, Kate.
+After Seymour's untimely death, Mary Hay was cast and Seymour's scenes were reshot.

 The famous ice-floe sequence was filmed in White River Junction, Vermont.
 An actual waterfall was used, though it was only a few feet high; the long shot where a large drop is shown was filmed at Niagara Falls.
 The ice needed to be sawed or dynamited before filming could be done.
 During filming, a small fire had to be kept burning beneath the camera to keep the oil from freezing.
 At one point, Griffith was frostbitten on one side of his face.
 No stunt doubles were used at the time, so Gish and Barthelmess performed the stunts themselves.
 Gish's hair froze, and she lost feeling in her hand from the cold.
-It was her idea to put her hand and hair in the water, an image which would become iconic.
+It was her idea to put her hand and hair in the water.
 Her right hand would be somewhat impaired for the remainder of her life.
 The shot where the ice floes are filmed going over the waterfall was filmed out of season, so those ice floes are actually wooden.
 Cinematographically, the ice floe scene is an early example of parallel action.